Michael Allmand

-Michael Allmand (22 August 1923 – 24 June 1944) was an English Second World War recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.
+Michael Allmand (22 August 1923 – 24 June 1944) was an English-French Second World War recipient of the Victoria Cross, the highest and most prestigious award for gallantry in the face of the enemy that can be awarded to British and Commonwealth forces.

 Born into a Catholic family in London in 1923, Allmand attended Ampleforth College before studying history at Oxford University in 1941.
 He joined the British Indian Army in 1942 and was commissioned into the Indian Armoured Corps for service in the Far East.

 He later volunteered to serve with the Chindits and in 1944 saw action against the Japanese during the Battle of Mogaung, during which he was killed in action at the age of 20.

 Early life

 Michael Allmand was born in Golders Green, London, to Professor Arthur John MC and Marguerite Marie Allmand on 22 August 1923.
-Allmand's father, son of Frank (1858-1948) and Mary Allmand, née Thomas (1861-1918), was a Professor of chemistry at King's College London and later dean of the faculty who came from a flour milling family in Wrexham, England (later Wales).
+Allmand's father, son of Frank (1858-1948) and Mary Allmand, née Thomas (1861-1918), was a professor of chemistry at King's College London and later dean of the faculty who came from a flour milling family in Wrexham, England (later Wales).
 The Allmands originated in the Malpas area of Cheshire.
 Allmand's mother Marguerite hailed from a family of Normans from the Saint-Lô district who were small landowners and professionals.
 Allmand grew up in a bilingual home, speaking both English and French.

 Allmand had a brother, the medieval historian Christopher Allmand (1936–2022), and a sister Marguerite Allmand (1921–2009), later Marguerite Murphy, who was a member of the Auxiliary Territorial Service and worked as a code breaker at Bletchley Park during the Second World War.
 Allmand was raised in a Roman Catholic family, with his father being a convert to the faith and later a Knight of the Order of St. Gregory the Great, who were parishioners at St. Edward the Confessor Church Golders Green.
 Allmand himself had a deep and abiding religious faith.